LordPrinz/DragDrop/README.md

 ## Overview

 This app was created in Typescript.
-It includes form where you can create "projects" and two fields "active" and "finish" where you can move your "porjects"
+It includes form where you can create "projects" and two fields "active" and "finish" where you can move your "projects"

 ### Built With